-New packaging system Orbix 6.2 uses a new system for combining the components that make up the Orbix product.
-The new system, which has the internal code name Xsume , provides a flexible and scalable system for packaging Orbix.
-For the most part, IONA's adoption of the Xsume system has little user-visible impact.
-One area in which changes are visible, however, is the organization of JAR files within Orbix 6.2.
-New organization of JAR files Xsume provides a highly modular approach to packaging and this modularity is reflected in a reorganization of the JAR files in Orbix 6.2.
-The structure of the two main library directories that contain JAR files can be described as follows: • OrbixInstallDir /asp/6.2/lib-holds the entry-point Orbix 6.2 JAR files.
-These are facade JAR files that can be included on your runtime CLASSPATH. • OrbixInstallDir/lib-a directory containing subdirectories, each of which represents a particular module.
-The JAR files at the bottom of the directory structure are referenced, either directly or indirectly, by the entry-point Orbix 6.2 JAR files.
-Facade JAR files A JAR file that contains no classes of its own and consists of nothing but references to other JAR files is known as a facade JAR .
+New packaging system

+Orbix 6.3 uses a new system for combining the components that make up the Orbix product.
+The new system, which has the internal code name Xsume, provides a flexible and scalable system for packaging Orbix.

+For the most part, the adoption of the Xsume system has little user-visible impact.
+One area in which changes are visible, however, is the organization of JAR files within Orbix 6.3.

+New organization of JAR files

+Xsume provides a highly modular approach to packaging and this modularity is reflected in a reorganization of the JAR files in Orbix 6.3.
+The structure of the two main library directories that contain JAR files can be described as follows:

+- OrbixInstallDir/asp/6.3/lib-holds the entry-point Orbix 6.3 JAR files.
+These are facade JAR files that can be included on your runtime CLASSPATH. - OrbixInstallDir/lib-a directory containing subdirectories, each of which represents a particular module.
+The JAR files at the bottom of the directory structure are referenced, either directly or indirectly, by the entry-point Orbix 6.3 JAR files.

+Facade JAR files

+A JAR file that contains no classes of its own and consists of nothing but references to other JAR files is known as a facade JAR.

 The standard JAR file format defines the mechanism for referencing other JAR files as follows.
 To reference another JAR file, add the JAR file's pathname to the Class-Path: entry in the entry-point JAR's manifest file (using a space character as a delimiter).
 The referenced JAR file is then implicitly included in the CLASSPATH at runtime.

 The JAR files should be referenced using relative pathnames only.
-For more details see: http://java.sun.com/j2se/1.3/docs/guide/extensions/spec.html#bundled
+For more details see:

+http://docs.oracle.com/javase/6/docs/technotes/guides/extensions/spec.html#bundled